 Playing music from the leftfield side of 70's 80s & 90s, for the final show of the term Stewart explores highlights of the NME Top 100 Albums, originally broadcast on URY in 1990.

 It's showtime!
 Join me on a musical journey to the West End, Broadway and beyond.
-From old favourites to modern classics, there really is something for everyone!
+From old favourites to modern masterpieces, there really is something for everyone!
 So dust off your jazz shoes, warm up your voice and get ready to dance and sing along to some of the best songs from the stage and screen.